cosmolee/rails_tutorial_programming_environment/Instructions.md

-# TO INSTALL TO UBUNTU OR UBUNTU-BASED LINUX...
+# TO INSTALL TO UBUNTU-BASED LINUX...

 # INSTALL REQUIRED LINUX SOFTWARE